winitzki/scall/tutorial/programming_dhall.md

   }
 ```

-The corresponding free $FM$-typeclass evidence for `FreeFilterable` is:
+The corresponding free FM-typeclass evidence for `FreeFilterable` is:

 ```dhall
 let freeFMTypeclassTFunctorFreeFilterable : FreeFMTypeclassTFunctor FilterableP FreeFilterable